Cmabirizi/CS-320-13640-M01-Software-Test-Automation/README.md

 - `ContactServiceTest.java` – Unit tests for the ContactService class.

 ### Project Two
-- `Summary_and_Reflections_Report.pdf` – A reflection on software testing strategies, automation benefits, and quality assurance best practices.
+- `Summary_and_Reflections_Report.doc` – A reflection on software testing strategies, automation benefits, and quality assurance best practices.

 ## Reflection